Pocket/collection-api/README.md

 ### Resetting Dev

-There may come a time when you need to reset the dev environment.
+There may come a time when you need to reset the Dev environment.
 For example, if you were testing a schema change and then want to test a different branch _without_ that schema change, the dev database and Prisma schema will be out of sync.
+Another common scenario is the need to reset all test data to the initial seed data provided by the seed script.

-To reset the dev database, ask for instructions in Slack.
+To reset the Dev database, [follow the instructions in Confluence](https://getpocket.atlassian.net/wiki/spaces/PE/pages/2938273799/Resetting+Data+for+a+Prisma-based+Subgraph+on+Dev).